ryan-t-ramirez/Adaptive-Auth/adaptive-auth/README.md

 ## Demo

 The live deployment includes a simulation panel with four preset scenarios.
-The seed button auto-creates a demo account — no registration required.
+The seed button auto-creates a demo account, so no registration is required.

-- **Trusted Login** — Known device, clean IP → low risk, password only
+- **Trusted Login** : Known device, clean IP.
+Low risk, password only.
-- **New Device** — Unrecognized device fingerprint → triggers MFA
+- **New Device** : Unrecognized device fingerprint.
+Triggers MFA.
-- **Blacklisted IP** — Known malicious IP prefix → triggers MFA
+- **Blacklisted IP** : Known malicious IP prefix.
+Triggers MFA.
-- **Impossible Travel** — Moscow coordinates + blacklisted IP → all signals fire
+- **Impossible Travel** : Moscow coordinates with blacklisted IP.
+All four signals fire.

 ![Simulation Panel](screenshots/demo-panel.png)

-When MFA is triggered, the user is challenged with a one-time password.
-In demo mode, the OTP is displayed in the UI banner for easy testing.
+When MFA is triggered, the user is presented with a one-time password challenge.
+In demo mode, the OTP is displayed directly in the UI banner to allow for testing the full authentication flow without requiring an email integration.

 ![OTP Challenge](screenshots/otp-challenge.png)